Configuring Timeout Durations

 4. Locate the load balancer and click its name.

-6. In the Modify Listener dialog box, expand Advanced Settings.
+7. In the Edit dialog box, expand Advanced Settings.

-7. Configure Idle Timeout (s), Request Timeout (s), or Response Timeout (s) and click Next.
+8. Configure Idle Timeout (s), Request Timeout (s), or Response Timeout (s) as you need.